rtperson/Haskell-Pong/readme.markdown

 That said, I've made a few improvements:

-* Code is broken out into modules, making improvements to the code easier.
+* Code is broken out into modules, making everything easier to improve
 * All functions are explicitly typed, reducing mystery-meat type inference errors.
 * Keyboard bindings are cleaned up.
 Keys move when pressed and stop when lifted.
 Different keys are used for up and down directions.